MargaretKrutikova/mst-react-ts-guide/README.md

 ```

-Here is what is happening inside the choice model:
+Here is what is happening inside `PollDraftChoice`:

 - `getParent<PollDraftModel>(self, 2)` means "2 levels up" - one until you reach `items` property and one more until you reach `PollDraft` itself, and the returned parent is going to be of type `PollDraftModel`.
 - `pollDraftParent.removeChoice(cast(self))` uses [`cast`](https://github.com/mobxjs/mobx-state-tree/blob/master/docs/API/README.md#cast) helper to tell typescript that `self` is of the chocie instance type.
 The problem is that `self` here is of type what was [before views and actions are applied](https://github.com/mobxjs/mobx-state-tree#typing-self-in-actions-and-views), which means